kennycason/blocks/README.md

 Blocks
 ======

 This was one of the first games I ever wrote to completion.
-So I'm uploading the source just for the sake of nastalgia :)
+So I'm uploading the source just for the sake of nostalgia. :)

 Blocks is a tetris like game written in Purebasic.